StevenBlack/intl/readme.md

 Strategies are bitwise configured.

-Configuring individual strategies is easy.
-Simply get a reference to the strategy, then configure it.
+Configuring individual strategies as follows: get a reference to the strategy, then configure it.
 Here are the configuration meanings for each configurable strategy.

 | Strategy | Value | Localization |
 | --- | --- | --- |